 The benefit you will get from hormone therapy depends on your risk for recurrence.
 Adjuvant! is a decision tool designed to help health professionals and women with early breast cancer discuss the risks and benefits of adjuvant (after surgery) treatment.
 After you input information about your diagnosis, Adjuvant! will determine what absolute benefit you can expect from hormone therapy.
 You may want to use this tool to get a better sense of the benefit you will get from hormone therapy.

-You can also use the Cancer Profiler to understand your treatment options and possible side effects.
+You can also use this page on BreastCancer.org to understand your treatment options and possible side effects.

 Blocking the estrogen receptor is one way to deprive the breast cancer cell of estrogen; another is to remove the source of the hormones.
 In premenopausal women, this is the ovary.
 There are three ways to do this: surgery, radiation, or hormonal manipulation—all of these are known as ablating the ovaries.
 Unless you are known to have a BRCA1 or BRCA2 genetic mutation, which puts you at higher risk of both breast and ovarian cancer, surgery is probably not the best way of doing this.
 The surgery is irreversible: if it doesn’t help with the cancer, your ovaries cannot be returned.
 Sometimes doctors can irradiate ovaries instead of removing them, saving the patient the pain of surgery.
 However, it’s hard to aim precisely at these small organs, and intestines in the area can also get radiated, potentially causing problems.
 Further, like surgery, it’s permanent.
 For many women, a better option is using a gonadotropin-releasing hormone agonist (GnRH), which blocks the ovaries and essentially puts you into a temporary menopause.
 This approach seems to work as well as surgery or radiation and has the advantage of being reversible.
 The most thoroughly tested drug for doing this in breast cancer is goserelin (Zoladex).